-After spending countless hours and lots of energy finding your perfect car, finding the right auto insurance is a significantly less exciting task.
-Still, it’s a necessary evil when it comes to the world of automotive care, as it is legally required to have (except in New Hampshire, of course).
-While it's hard to say choosing your auto insurance is as exciting as upgrading from your sloppy jalopy, there are some things you can do to make the process as painless and simple as possible.
+After spending countless hours finding your perfect car, choosing the right auto insurance is a significantly less exciting task.
+Still, it’s a necessary evil when it comes to the world of automotive care, as it is legally required to have (except a handful of states).
+While it's hard to say choosing your auto insurance is as exciting as picking out your dream car, there are some things you can do to make the process as painless and simple as possible.
 Let’s get started.

 - Your and any drivers on the policy driver’s license and personal information: This includes date of birth, addresses, living situation, and marital status.

-- Your Car: The VIN of your or a potential vehicle—every vehicle, regardless if it’s from a private seller or still at a dealership has a VIN number.
+- Your Car: The VIN of your or a potential vehicle—every vehicle, regardless if it’s from a private seller or still at a dealership has a VIN.
 It's unique to every vehicle and tracks the individual history of the vehicle.
-If you can’t provide an exact VIN number, make sure you can at least provide the year, make, and model.
+If you can’t provide an exact VIN, make sure you can at least provide the year, make, and model.

 - Date of purchase